AI-reference/AI-reference.github.io/Tips.md

 * Use passive sentence structure, e.g.: _The data was gathered from this source_, instead of _We gathered the data from this source_.
 * Proofread your document well to prevent any easy-to-spot grammar errors or typos.
 * Save your final document as PDF, don't hand in file formats from editors (like word's .docx files)

+**Reference guide**
+_TODO_

+**LaTeX**
+LaTeX is kind of a programming language (if you take a very broad definition of the word), in which you can write your paper's layout and content to make it look very professional.
+You can write your paper in LaTeX on the website [Overleaf](https://www.overleaf.com).
+More information on LaTeX can be found on the [Tools page](Tools.md#latex).

 ###### [Back to top](Tips.md)